xMazzmax/coiffeur-seren/README.md

 **📗 METHODOLOGY**

-Alex Hormozi, who built four different businesses, now has a net worth of way over $100'000'000 and is my mentor – even though he doesn't know I exist – said a while back that he ["looked at 2'000 ads ... of the top 50 ads ...
+Alex Hormozi has built four different businesses.
+As of 2020 he had a net worth of $100M (now it's most likely closer to $1B).
+Even though he doesn't know I exist, he's actually my mentor.
+A while back he said that he ["looked at 2'000 ads ... of the top 50 ads ...
 40 of them was just proof ... it's all it was, proof"](https://youtube.com/shorts/9XIgalr9aWY?si=JpF835J1xvZuYFJx).

 I knew I had to do some market research to find out what criteria people have, when it comes to choosing a hairdresser, find my client's strengths and weaknesses, and connect the dots to come up with an offer the target audience would feel stupid saying no to.
 The basis for my market research was the questionnaire.
 In addition to the answers that my client gave me, I made some observations that helped me add more specificity to my client's answers and do the remaining ones on my own.